 These programs were developed to get around some of the limitations of the existing email system.
 The current Email standards are ancient and difficult to work with.
 It does not easily support encryption or non-latin character sets, and the lack of authentication allows the proliferation of unsolicited email and malware.
 Because of the large installed base of MTAs, previous attempts to upgrade it have failed.
 Therefore, our system was required to support encryption, non-latin character sets, and authentication.
 It is essentially a private email system.
 To create a highly secure mail system, the design parameters required a minimum of 256 bit encryption keys, no keys to be stored, and no ability of the server to easedrop on message contents.
 This required both parties (sender & receiver) to be connected to the server at the same time.

 How this works is when one connected party (A) wants to send a message to a second connected party (B), the party (A) sends a request to the server.
 The server then sends the Public ECC key from party (B) to party (A), and the Public ECC key from party (A) to party (B).
-This allows each party to create a new Shared Secret to encrypt messages and attachments.
-Those encrypted messages are passed through the server, but the server has no knowledge of the derived key.
-The message/attachments are stored encrypted, and the derived key is further encrypted and stored with the message (both sent & received).
+This allows each party to create a new Shared Secret to use as the IKM (Input Keying Material) used to create the encryption key sets.
+The key sets are then used to encrypt the message and attachments.
+Those encrypted messages are passed through the server, but the server has no knowledge of the derived keys.
+The message/attachments are stored encrypted, and the key material used is further encrypted and stored with the message (both sent & received).
+The key material used for storing the message is not the same as that used for transmission.
 The only way to view an attachment is via the Msg program using the default program associated with the file extension.
 There is no limitation on the default program storing the attachment unencrypted.